thockin/go-build-template/README.md

 ## Go Modules

 This assumes the use of go modules (which will be the default for all Go builds as of Go 1.13) and vendoring (which reasonable minds might disagree about).
-You will need to run `go mod init` to set them up, and you will need to run `go mod vendor` to create a `vendor` directory when you have dependencies.
+You will need to run `go mod vendor` to create a `vendor` directory when you have dependencies.

 ## Building